Cluster requirements

 Koala currently requires two extremely common tools to be installed in the cluster.
 Please make sure your cluster has them installed (or let us know if you need us to support alternatives).
-You can use Helm or direct kubectl installation.
+You can use Helm or direct kubectl installation.- Nginx ingress controller (instructions)

 cert-manager needs an “Issuer” to generate new certificates.
 You can install a basic configuration using Let’s Encrypt by applying the following to your cluster (replace the email address with your own):